tldr-pages/tldr-python-client/README.md

 will disable SSL certificate inspection.
 This __should be avoided__ unless absolutely necessary.

-It is possible to use a different certificate store/bundle by setting:
+Alternatively, It is possible to use a different certificate store/bundle by setting:

 * `TLDR_CERT=/path/to/certificates.crt`